Rose1200/DElANI_STUDIO/README.md

  This project is all about Delani studio.
 Its showcasing what we are all about and how you can reach us.

  # Author
-  Project is written by Rose Kamau for Delani Studio.
+  Project is written by Rose Kamau .

   # Technologies
     The following technologies were used during the developement process: